Conversion Parameters#

 Providing just a path to the model or model object as openvino.convert_model argument is frequently enough to make a successful conversion.
 However, depending on the model topology and original deep learning framework, additional parameters may be required, which are described below.

 • example_input parameter available in Python openvino.convert_model only is intended to trace the model to obtain its graph representation.
-This parameter is crucial for converting PyTorch models and may sometimes be required for TensorFlow models.
-For more details, refer to the PyTorch Model Conversion or TensorFlow Model Conversion.
+This parameter is crucial for converting PyTorch and Flax models and may sometimes be required for TensorFlow models.
+For more details, refer to the PyTorch Model Conversion, TensorFlow Model Conversion, or JAX/Flax Model Conversion.

 • input parameter to set or override shapes for model inputs.
 It configures dynamic and static dimensions in model inputs depending on your inference requirements.
 For more information on this parameter, refer to the Setting Input Shapes guide.